-Periodic maintenance and service of this laser are not required.
-The warranty will be voided if entry has been made to the laser housing and/or removal of screws.
+Periodic operation, maintenance and service of this laser are not required.
+The warranty will be voided if entry has been made to the laser housing and/or screws have been loosened.

 In the unlikely event this laser malfunctions and you wish to have it repaired, please do the following: